Let’s travel back in time to the eve of my 25th birthday.

 “OUCH!” he yelped, dramatically clutching his leg as if I had just put a bullet through his thigh.
 “JESUS CHRIST, ZARA!
 WHY DID YOU KICK ME?”

-“I didn’t kick you,” I hissed again, trying to telepathically send him the signal that he was embarrassing the hell out of me and needed to shut up before I disowned him as a brother.
+“I didn’t kick you,” I hissed again, trying to telepathically send him the signal that he was embarrassing the hell out of me and needed to shut up before I emancipated myself from being his sister.

 Taylor Mallory looked slightly scared for her life.